scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 #### Week One Points: 109.6

-Much like K-State, Chris got a free dub this week by playing a bum ass team.
+Like K-State, Chris got a free dub this week by playing a bum-ass team.
 Crams' squad has some high upside, but I am concerned about depth.
-Kareem Hunt is technically second on the depth chart, but I expect him to put up big numbys on the reg.
+Kareem Hunt is technically second on the depth chart, but I expect him to put up big numbers on the reg.
 Joe Mixon and Leonard Fournette should provide ample touches as well.
 After that, I see a lot of feast or famine.
 Jalen Waddle could finish as a top-five receiver, but he had a lot of ups and downs last year.
 I'm not sure if Tyreek Hill helps or hurts his targets yet.
 Much like another number one overall system quarterback from Oklahoma, Kyler Murray did not look sharp.
 Tee Higgins is banged up.
 Unfortunately, I see this team trending down.

 | Name              | Team    | Depth |
 | ----------------- | ------- | ----- |